 Ritonavir in combination with other antiviral agents—lopinavir and ribavirin—has been tested as a treatment for SARS (severe acute respiratory syndrome).
 Very preliminary results suggest that the combination may be useful in managing SARS, although more studies are needed before this can be confirmed.

 How do people with HIV use ritonavir?

 Ritonavir is used in combination with several other antiretroviral drugs, usually another protease inhibitor (which ritonavir boosts) and also nukes (nucleoside analogues).
 Sometimes drugs from other classes such as non-nukes (non-nucleoside reverse trans-criptase inhibitors) are also used.
 Combinations of antiretrovirals are called antiretroviral therapy, or ART.
-For more information on ART, see CATIE’s A Practical Guide to HIV Drug Treatment.
+For more information on ART, see CATIE’s Your Guide to HIV Treatment.